BastilleBSD/bastille/README.md

 Use "bastille -v|--version" for version information.
 Use "bastille command -h|--help" for more information about a command.
-Use "bastille [-c|--config FILE] command" to specify a non-default config file.
+Use "bastille [-c|--config config.conf] command" to specify a non-default config file.

 ```